-An employee in or hired into, a job classification in the Corrections Bargaining Unit represented by Local #3 shall be provided with an Employee Authorization for Payroll Deduction form by Local #3.
-If the form authorizing payroll deduction for Local #3 dues, fair share fees, initiation fee, or charitable contribution is not returned to Local #3 within thirty (30) calendar days after notice of this fair share and initiation fee, Local #3 may, in writing, direct that the County withhold the fair share fee and the initiation fee from the employee's salary, in which case the employee's biweekly salary shall be reduced by an amount equal to the fair share and initiation fees, and the County shall pay an equal amount to Local #3.
+An employee in or hired into a job classification represented by the Union shall be provided with an Employee Authorization for Payroll Deduction form by the Union.
+If the form authorizing payroll deduction for dues, fair share fees, initiation fee, or charitable contribution is not returned within thirty (30) calendar days after notice of this fair share and initiation fee, the Union may, in writing, direct that the County withhold the fair share fee and the initiation fee from the employee's salary, in which case the employee's biweekly salary shall be reduced by an amount equal to the fair share and initiation fees, and the County shall pay an equal amount to the Union.